bruin-data/ingestr/docs/getting-started/quickstart.md

 ---

 # Quickstart
-ingestr is a command-line application that allows you to ingest data from any source into any destination using simple command-line flags, no code necessary.
+ingestr is a command-line app that allows you to ingest data from any source into any destination using simple command-line flags, no code necessary.

-- ✨ copy data from your Postges / Mongo / BigQuery or any other source into any destination
+- ✨ copy data from your Postgres / Mongo / BigQuery or any other source into any destination
 - ➕ incremental loading: `append`, `merge` or `delete+insert`
 - 🐍 single-command installation